 Nurse Midwife and Primary Care Pediatric Nurse Practitioner (Combined)

-The Nurse Midwife and Primary Care Pediatric Nurse Practitioner (NMPCPNP) program prepares advanced practice nurses to provide primary health management to women and their infants, children, and adolescents.
+The Nurse Midwife and Primary Care Pediatric Nurse Practitioner (combined) program prepares advanced practice nurses to provide primary health management to women and their infants, children, and adolescents.
 Relying on framework of midwifery and adolescent development, students learn to provide direct care for women and children as well as promote healthy habits that reduce the risk of illness and disease.
 Graduates also learn the skills unique to participating in multidisciplinary collaborations, research, and community education.
 Graduates are eligible for the American Midwifery Certification Board Exam to become certified as a CNM as well as primary care pediatric nurse practitioner (PCPNP) certification from the Pediatric Nurse Certification Board (PNCB) or the American Nurse Credentialing Center (ANCC).

 Graduates are prepared for a scope of practice that is the independent management of women’s and children’s healthcare, focusing particularly on family planning, pregnancy and childbirth, care of the newborn, and health maintenance care for children, including well child examinations, routine developmental screenings, diagnosis and treatment of common childhood illnesses, immunizations, and school physicals.

 “The Michigan Difference”